-A company may pay dividends in different forms.
-Some of the forms of dividends are mentioned below:
+A company may pay dividends in different types.
+Some of the types of dividends are mentioned below:

 When a company shares a portion of its net earnings with its shareholders in the form of cash, we call it a cash dividend.
 The date on which the board of directors declares the dividend is called the ‘declaration date.’
 A shareholder is eligible to receive the dividend when their name is listed in the shareholder’s register on the ‘record date.’

 Among the various types of dividends, the cash dividend is the most preferred by investors.
 The reason is that it is a direct cash flow for the investor, which makes the returns more lucrative.
 Investors looking out for regular income prefer companies that give regular cash dividends.
 This is because it gives the investor an idea about the regularity of cash flow he can expect over the course of time.

 Another reason why investors prefer cash dividends among various types of dividends is that it is easier to predict when the company will be giving out cash dividends.
 Cash dividends are paid out of the residual profit of the company.
 An investor can expect a payout when the company is making good profits and has enough cash flows.